huishi329/EeveeNvee/README.md

 ## EeveeNvee

-EeveeNveeis a clone of airbnb, which provides a light-weight scheduling web application for users to organize their daily life.
+EeveeNvee is a clone of airbnb, which provides a rental listing platform for users to book their trips.

 Live demo: https://eeveenvee.herokuapp.com/

-It was built using this stack:
+It was built with this stack:

 #### Frontend